EBC Breaks Down Moody's U.S. Downgrade: Impacts on Bond Markets, Traders, and Global Flows

 Structural Concerns Highlighted by Moody's

 Moody's cited a combination of persistent challenges underpinning its decision to lower the U.S. credit rating.
-These include the country's expanding fiscal deficit, rising interest payment obligations, the potential extension and enlargement of tax cuts, and continued political polarization.
+These include the country's expanding fiscal deficit, rising interest payment obligations, the potential extension and enlargement of tax cuts, and continued political polarisation.
 While none of these issues are new, their cumulative weight—particularly in a high-rate environment—raises renewed questions about fiscal sustainability and long-term policy coherence.

 "These are not new concerns," Barrett noted.
 "But when underlined by a rating agency, they carry a renewed weight that markets will now have to consider more closely."